Distinguishing open symplectic mapping tori via their wrapped Fukaya categories: Mapping torus categories and twisted tensor products

-The chain complexes $CW(L_1,L_0)$ are generated by Hamiltonian chords from $L_1$ to $L_0$ for a fixed Floer datum.
+According to the definition of \cite{generation}, the chain complexes $CW(L_1,L_0)$ are generated by Hamiltonian chords from $L_1$ to $L_0$ for a fixed Floer datum.
 This chord lifts to a path from $\tilde L_1$ to $\tilde L_0\langle -r\rangle$, for a unique $r$.
-We define the extra grading by letting this chord to be of degree $r$.
+We define the extra grading by letting this chord be of degree $r$.
 This should not be confused with the original grading of $\cW(T_0)$.
+See Figure \ref{figure:liftingchordsincovering} for a lift $x$ of a chord of degree $1$ and a lift $y$ of a chord of degree $-1$ from $L_0$ to $L_0$.